Old Sequoia: Plot

-Knowing that Old Sequoia will surely fall over, Donald quickly races away, props up Old Sequoia with long poles of wood, and covers up the handiwork with bark from the trunk's base; however, the makeshift supports quickly show signs of giving out.
-As Donald desperately tries to stabilize Old Sequoia, the telephone in the lookout post rings, forcing Donald to abandon the tree and rush back to answer the phone.
+With Old Sequoia on the verge of falling, Donald desperately attempts to prop the tree up with several wooden poles and bark from the tree's base, but the phone in the outpost rings once more, forcing him to abandon his repairs.
 On the other end, the chief ranger asks for an update on Old Sequoia.
-As Donald nervously lies to the chief about the tree being fine, his hasty repairs to Old Sequoia finally give way, and the massive tree falls in the direction of the lookout post, knocking off its legs and over the nearby cliff into the lake below.
-In the submerged ruins of the lookout post, the chief ranger, now aware of Old Sequoia's demise, furiously dismisses Donald over the phone for his incompetence, much to the latter's irritation.
+As Donald nervously lies to the chief about the tree being fine, the massive tree finally falls, dragging the lookout post and Donald off a nearby cliff into the lake below.
+In the submerged ruins of the post, the chief ranger, now aware of Old Sequoia's demise, furiously dismisses Donald over the phone for failing to protect it, much to Donald's irritation.